Call4Cloud | MMP-C | Autopilot | Device Preparation

 Supported Microsoft Intune apps | Microsoft Docs

-You will need to configure the IntuneMAMUPN for each app because this value is required for devices that are managed by Intune to identify the enrolled user account.
+You will need to configure the IntuneMAMUPN for each app because this value is required for devices managed by Intune to identify the enrolled user account.
 This is very important because you really want to make sure the protected app has the correct app protection policy applied!

-After selecting the proper App Configuration it’s time to select IOS/IPadOS and select the “Targeted App”.
+After selecting the proper App Configuration, it’s time to select IOS/IPadOS and select the “Targeted App”.
 In this example, I will select Microsoft Outlook.

 The possibility to add the required “IntuneMAMUPN” key can be found under “Additional Configuration”.
 Please beware the App configuration keys are case sensitive.
 Use the proper casing to ensure the configuration takes effect.